Argentina - Freyja Foundation

 Everyone should have the opportunity to explore the wild.

 Patagonia Park’s Youth Outdoor Program, Los Exploradores, supports educating local youth about their wild places and fostering a deeper connection to nature.
 The program’s goal is to empower the next generation of local stewards of the park.
 We developed and fund the pro bono Los Exploradores program.
 It is run by Rewilding Argentina and overseen by Freyja Foundation.
-The goal for 2023 is to recruit 250+ local children within the 10-14yr old age bracket.

 WITNESS THE WILD in patagonia park, argentina